Archives-RinaRin/Arad-Calculator/README.md

 then you'll see what your Explorer Club level is, and count of available characters for supporter and mercenary system.

 ## Note
 This program is not directly related to Neople.
-"Dungeon Fighter Online" is the registered trademark of Neople in U.S. and other countries.
+"Dungeon Fighter Online" is a registered trademark of Neople in U.S. and other countries.

 Last modified on 20 January 2016.